Virginia Tech® home

 • Consider professional development opportunities for the next performance cycle.
 What strengths can you use more frequently on the job?
 What competencies might you develop to improve your performance or prepare for future roles?
 How can your supervisor support your development?

-Note: even if you choose to not complete a self-evaluation you must log into your review and move the review to your supervisor for their evaluation of you.
+Staff Note: Even if you choose to not complete a self-evaluation, you must log into your review and take action to move the review to your supervisor for their evaluation of you.

-In the PageUp Performance Management System, the definitions provided for rating the Job, Duties, Performance Goals, and the definitions provided for use in the Overall Rating are listed below.
+In the PageUp Performance Management System, the definitions are provided for rating the Job, Duties, Performance Goals.
+The definitions provided for use in the Overall Rating are listed below.

 • Exceptional: The employee significantly exceeds expectations as noted in job duties and performance goals.
 They model behaviors that support Virginia Tech’s values and college/unit expectations.
 The employee's contributions have a consistently positive impact and value to the department and to the organization.
 This employee is easily recognized as a top performer.